 You are responsible for responding to all communications sent to you by the university.

-Check the MyUCSC portal and your UCSC e-mail account often.
+Check MyUCSC and your UCSC e-mail account often.

 Make use of the UCSC General Catalog, Schedule of Classes, and The Navigator undergraduate handbook, or the Graduate Student Handbook.